ashwinp/grpc-go/examples/route_guide/README.md

 The route guide server and client demonstrate how to use grpc go libraries to perform unary, client streaming, server streaming and full duplex RPCs.

+# CHANGES:

+The example has been modified to perform mutual authentication between the client and the server.
+# -------

 Please refer to [gRPC Basics: Go] (http://www.grpc.io/docs/tutorials/basic/go.html) for more information.

 See the definition of the route guide service in proto/route_guide.proto.